John Heisman: Football

-1917

 In 1917, the backfield of Joe Guyon, Al Hill, Judy Harlan, and Strupper helped propel Heisman to his finest success.
 Georgia Tech posted a 9–0 record and a national championship, the first for a Southern team.
 For many years, it was considered the finest team the South ever produced.
 Sportswriter Frank G. Menke selected Strupper and team captain Carpenter for his All-America team; the first two players from the Deep South ever selected first-team All-American.

 Joe Guyon was a Chippewa Indian, who had transferred from Carlisle, and whose brother Charles "Wahoo" Guyon was Heisman's assistant coach on the team.
 Judy Harlan said about Guyon, "Once in a while the Indian would come out in Joe, such as the nights Heisman gave us a white football and had us working out under the lights.
 That's when Guyon would give out the blood-curdling war whoops."
 His first carry for Georgia Tech was a 75-yard touchdown against Wake Forest.

 The 1917 Georgia Tech team outscored opponents 491–17 and beat Penn 41–0.
 Historian Bernie McCarty called it "Strupper's finest hour, coming through against powerful Penn in the contest that shocked the East."
 Pop Warner's undefeated Pittsburgh team beat Penn just 14–6.
 Georgia Tech's 83–0 victory over Vanderbilt is the worst loss in Vanderbilt history, and the 63–0 defeat of Washington and Lee was the worst loss in W&L history at the time.
 In the 48–0 defeat of Tulane, each of the four members of the backfield eclipsed 100 yards rushing, and Guyon also passed for two touchdowns.
 Auburn, the SIAA's second place team, was beaten 68–7.

-1918

-University faculty succeeded in preventing a postseason national championship game with Pittsburgh.
+Institute faculty succeeded in preventing a postseason national championship game with Pittsburgh.
 In the next season of 1918, after losing several players to World War I, Georgia Tech lost a lopsided game to Pittsburgh 32–0.
 Sportswriter Francis J. Powers wrote:

 Heisman cut back on his expanded duties in 1918, and only coached football between September 1 and December 15.
 Georgia Tech went 6–1 and eclipsed 100 points three different times.
 Buck Flowers, a small back in his first year on the team, had transferred from Davidson a year before, where he had starred in a game against Georgia Tech.
 Flowers had grown to weigh 150 pounds and was a backup until Heisman discovered his ability as an open-field runner on punt returns.

 Also in 1918, center Bum Day became the first player from the South selected for Walter Camp's first-team All-America, historically loaded with college players from Harvard, Yale, Princeton, and other northeastern colleges.
 Flowers and tackle Bill Fincher made Camp's second team.
 Guyon made Menke's first team All-America as a tackle.